The Ethics of Presence in Tension

 Clean Pain and Dirty Pain

 Presence does not remove pain.
 It removes the need for pain to justify itself.
-What remains may still be heavy, but it is no longer an emergency.
+What is here may still be heavy, but it is no longer an emergency.

 PART II: THE MECHANICS